 - Restricted fire season - during the restricted fire season, a fire permit is required to light any fire in the open air.
-Permits for urban areas are not able to be issued during a restricted fire season.
+Exemptions are:

-- It is the responsibility of the person lighting the fire to ensure there are sufficient resources on site to mange the fire and that the fire is contained at all times.
+- It is the responsibility of the person lighting the fire to ensure there are sufficient resources on site to manage the fire and that the fire is contained at all times.

 - A fire should not be lit unless public liability and fire suppression insurance is taken out.

 - Liability for damage or fire suppression costs caused by any fire is the responsibility of the person lighting the fire.

 - Think about the time of year you want to burn.
 During March-April and September-October strong equinoctial winds make burning potentially dangerous.
 Fire bans can be put in place during summer.

 - Give your vegetation plenty of time to dry out.
 The majority of sap is water.
 Stacking your vegetation and leaving for up to six months will allow it to dry out and give you a much better burn.

 - If possible cut and stack your vegetation in the spring and burn in the autumn.
 This gives the vegetation plenty of time to dry, producing a good clean burn and reduces the likely hood of fire escaping as we enter the wetter time of year.